danielvtan/vimdo/readme.md

 - [ ] vim: delete from cursor to end of word (d+w)
 - [ ] sync to a web app
 - [ ] sync to a mobile app

+# Current limitation
+- will not work properly for markdown files with multiple separate checklists